SoftwareHeritage/sysadm-environment/.gitlab/issue_templates/new-deposit-client.md

 /labels ~"activity::MRO"

 staging:
-- [ ] client: They need to create their staging account in the staging keycloak realm
+- [ ] client: They need to create their account in the staging keycloak realm
 - [ ] client: `client-login`
 - [ ] Awaiting domain and provider url from client: `<ask-client>`
 - [ ] Add `swh.deposit.api` role to user in keycloak in staging realm